BeatsuDev/GraphQLRequests/README.md

 ```

 ## Edge cases
 Some attributes are reserved keywords in Python, such as `from`, `is` and `not`.
-These cannot be reference to
+These cannot be referenced to
 by property like this: `some_query_result.from`.
-Therefore for now, this edge case will be solved by using this
+For now, this edge case will be solved by using this
 optional syntax:

 ```py